Recommendation (Reference) Letters

 What information should I provide my references?

-- Examples of the information you would like him/her to highlight (certain projects or strengths they have seen you display which are relevant for the job to which you are applying)
+- Examples of the information you would like highlighted (i.e. projects or strengths they have seen you display which are relevant for the job to which you are applying)

 - Copy of the job posting including the name of the organization, position title, and position description

-- Be clear as to whom the letter should be addressed and how to submit the recommendation letter (scanned online, mailed, etc)
+- Person the letter should be addressed to and how to submit the reference letter (scanned online, mailed, etc.)

 - Provide a deadline to submit the letter by and allow plenty of time for the letter to be written (3-4 weeks is suggested)

-- If a reference name list has been requested, be sure to include the proper contact information where they can easily be reached (educators, avoid using school phone numbers which are inaccessible during the summer.
-Typically this list is included as part of an application or as an additional sheet to the cover letter and resume.
+- If a list of reference names has been requested, be sure to include the proper contact information where they can easily be reached.
+This list is typically included as part of an application or as an additional sheet to the cover letter and resume.
 The entries will look something like this: